paul-antal/what-do-I-eat-today/README.md

 # what-do-I-eat-today
-Program that allows you to search for recipes using the ingredients you have at home
+App that allows you to search for recipes using the ingredients you have at home